-I am proud to present our inaugural Reflect Reconciliation Action Plan (RAP).
-This is an important milestone for Keolis Downer as it demonstrates our dedication to provide meaningful and sustainable outcomes that advance reconciliation and help us to form mutually beneficial partnerships with Aboriginal and Torres Strait Islander peoples and communities.
+I am proud to present our Innovate Reconciliation Action Plan (RAP).
+This is an important milestone for Keolis Downer as it continues to demonstrate our dedication to provide meaningful and sustainable outcomes that advance reconciliation and help us to form mutually beneficial partnerships with Aboriginal and Torres Strait Islander peoples and communities.

-- Providing opportunities to build and maintain relationships between our employees and Aboriginal and Torres Strait Islander peoples by participating in National Reconciliation Week, NAIDOC week and other key events across the organisation.
+- Providing opportunities to build and maintain relationships between our employees and Aboriginal and Torres Strait Islander peoples by organising and promoting events during National Reconciliation Week and NAIDOC Week

 More About Keolis Downer

 To formally express our commitment to reconciliation and represent our story we have developed a dedicated artwork for our company, which has been designed by an aboriginal artist, Elizabeth Close.

 The artwork speaks to our businesses, and the concept of journey.
 The palette used for the artwork incorporates our corporate colours as well as earth tones to signify the connection to the land.